ayn2op/discordo/README.md

 - Log in using the account email and password (first-time login) and click on the "Login" button to continue.

-  - If you are using a bot account to login, set the `token` command-line flag or `DISCORDO_TOKEN` environment variable to the token of the bot and prefix it with `Bot ` (eg: `--token "Bot OTI2MDU5NTQxNDE2Nzc5ODA2.Yc2KKA.2iZ-5JxgxG-9Ub8GHzBSn-NJjNg"`).
+  - If you are using a bot account to login, set the `token` command-line flag to the token of the bot and prefix it with `Bot ` (eg: `--token "Bot OTI2MDU5NTQxNDE2Nzc5ODA2.Yc2KKA.2iZ-5JxgxG-9Ub8GHzBSn-NJjNg"`).

   - By default, Discordo utilizes OS-specific keyring to store the authentication token.
-However, if you prefer not to use a keyring (not recommended), you may set the `token` command-line flag or `DISCORDO_TOKEN` environment variable and Discordo will prioritize the usage of the provided token to login instead of keyring.
+However, if you prefer not to use a keyring (not recommended), you may set the `token` command-line flag to the authentication token and Discordo will prioritize the usage of the provided token to login instead of keyring.

 ### Configuration

 A default configuration file is created on first start-up at `$HOME/.config/discordo/config.toml` on Unix, `$HOME/Library/Application Support/discordo/config.toml` on Darwin, and `%AppData%/discordo/config.toml` on Windows.
-You can configure the default configuration path using the `config` command-line flag or `DISCORDO_CONFIG` environment variable.
+You can configure the default configuration path using the `config` command-line flag.

 ## Disclaimer